 - Keep in mind the advice you would offer a good friend.
 Sometimes, stepping out of your circumstances and picturing how you’d respond to another individual dealing with these feelings can provide important insight.
 Offer the same encouragement you’d provide to another, to yourself.

 - Find a care partner.
-Working with a knowledgeable care provider, like JFS Care, the leaders in senior care in Burbank, enables you to achieve a healthy life balance – something that is vital to every caregiver.
+Working with a knowledgeable care provider, like JFS Care, enables you to achieve a healthy life balance – something that is vital to every caregiver.

-Get in touch with our highly trained, experienced, and compassionate care team by calling (213) 383-2273 and let us walk alongside you with the top quality, customized care services your loved one deserves – enabling you to take much-needed time for self-care.
-We’re always available to answer any questions you have, to provide helpful resources specific to the challenges you’re facing, and to provide a no-cost in-home consultation to share how we can help.
+Get in touch with our highly trained, experienced, and compassionate care team by calling (213) 383-2273 and let us walk alongside you with the top quality, customized care services your loved one deserves – enabling you to take much-needed time for self-care when dealing with various caregiver emotions.
+We’re always available to answer any questions you have, to provide helpful resources specific to the challenges you’re facing, and to provide a no-cost in-home consultation to share how we can help with senior caregivers in Los Angeles or the surrounding areas.
 Visit our Service Area page for a full listing of the locations we serve.